Ado (singer)

 Ado (Note: /ja/, as in the kyōgen term.
-Closest English approximation would be /'a:dou/ (AH-doh) or /'a:dO:/ (AH-daw).) (born October 24, 2002) is a Japanese singer.
-In 2020, at the age of 17, she made her debut with the digital single titled "Usseewa", which peaked at number 1 on Billboard Japan Hot 100, Oricon Digital Singles Chart, and the Oricon Streaming Chart.
+The closest English approximation would be /'a:dou/ (AH-doh) or /'a:dO:/ (AH-daw).) (born October 24, 2002) is a Japanese singer.
+In 2020, at the age of 17, she made her debut with "Usseewa", which peaked at number 1 on Billboard Japan Hot 100, Oricon Digital Singles Chart, and the Oricon Streaming Chart.
 The song reached 100 million plays on Billboard Japan within 17 weeks of charting, which was the sixth fastest in history and made her the youngest to achieve the milestone as a solo singer.
-In 2022, her song "New Genesis" was used as the theme song for the anime film One Piece Film: Red and topped Apple Music's Global Top 100 charts.
+In 2022, her song "New Genesis" was used as the theme song for the animated film One Piece Film: Red and topped Apple Music's Global Top 100 charts.
+Her 2025 Hibana World Tour has been credited as the largest global tour by a Japanese artist.

 She is represented by the artist management company Cloud Nine.

 Life and career

 The blue rose is a symbol for Ado, signifying "wishes coming true."